NFL postpones Titans' game; Vikings plan to return to facility Thursday

 The Vikings had no positive COVID-19 tests from Tuesday, though it could be several days before the team can rule out the possibility anyone contracted coronavirus from the Titans game on Sunday.

-A fourth Titans player reportedly had tested positive as of Wednesday morning, and the NFL announced it would move Tennessee’s game with the Steelers from Sunday to Monday or Tuesday.
+A fourth Titans player, linebacker Kamalei Correa, tested positive as of Wednesday morning, and the NFL announced it would move Tennessee's game with the Steelers from Sunday to Monday or Tuesday.
 It is the first COVID-19 postponement of the NFL season.

 Because the virus can take several days to show up on a test after initial exposure, the Vikings can't be sure yet they won't have any positive cases as a result of Sunday's game.